eric-chapdelaine/eric-chapdelaine.github.io/articles/how-i-take-notes.md

 I, however, wanted to change two things:
 1. $\LaTeX$ can be intimidating and ugly to work with real-time
-2. I didn't like the idea of having my notes in a PDF; I wanted to have them on a website so I can share them with others.
+2. I didn't like the idea of having my notes in a PDF; I wanted to have them on a website so it can be interactive and so I can have a permanent link to them even if I make revisions.

 My result?
-Well, check out my [notes page](/notes) page here on my website.
+Well, check out the [notes page](/notes) page here on my website.
 Particularly, check out my [Calculus 1](/notes/math1341) notes and my [Computer Science 2](/notes/cs2510) notes.

 <a target="_blank" class="ui button" href="https://www.buymeacoffee.com/ericchapd">Like this?
 Consider Donating</a>